Nicaragua Travel Information

 Local time is GMT -6.

-Visitors to Nicaragua may import up to 200 cigarettes/500g of tobacco, three litres liquor, and one large or three small bottles of perfume.
-Meat, dairy and leather products as well as matches are restricted.
+Visitors to Nicaragua may import up to 200 cigarettes or 500g of tobacco, five litres of liquor, and five bottles of perfume.
+Fresh foods, live animals, plants and their products are restricted.
 Firearms require an import license.

 Become our Nicaragua Travel Expert